-Dear Pawrent, we completely understand why you have doubts regarding dogs wearing boots.
-In fact, we encourage this skeptic behavior.
+Dear Pawrent, we completely understand why you have doubts regarding dog shoes.
+We appreciate your concerns and understand your scepticism.

 You care for your pup.
 You want them to be comfortable.
 So, the last thing you want to do is force them into something that may or may not be helpful.